MehrnazFani/SD_mapping_modules_s3/inference_s3/README.md

 ## Environment
-The environemt for is a poetry environment. <br>
+The environemt is a poetry environment. <br>
-Activate the environment first navigate to project folder and then activate the invironment:
+Activate the environment: First navigate to project folder and then activate the invironment:
 ```bash
   cd inferene_s3
   poetry shell